The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 \textbf{Formal argument.} In Shannon's framework, the encoder (generator) knows the source message \(X\) with certainty:

 The decoder (recognizer) receives the signal \(Y\) through a noisy channel and must infer \(X\), suffering the equivocation \(H(X \mid Y) > 0\).
 The mutual information quantifies what survives:

-The \emph{noise} in the grammar analogy is the \textbf{information loss inherent in linearization}: a hierarchical derivation tree is flattened into a one-dimensional string of symbols.
-The recognizer must recover the hierarchy from the sequence --- a non-trivial inversion.
+The \emph{noise} in the grammatical analogy is the \textbf{extra-grammatical information lost in the channel}: the speaker's intention, the pragmatic context, the shared encyclopedic knowledge.
+The recognizer must reconstruct this information by inference --- a non-triviality.
 The generator operates by \emph{deduction} (known premises → conclusions); the parser operates by \emph{abduction} (observed effects → probable causes).

-\citet{eco1962opera,eco1987influence} provides the semiotic complement: the text is a ``lazy mechanism'' (\emph{meccanismo pigro}) that ``lives on the surplus of meaning introduced by the addressee.''
-The generator deliberately omits information through the ``narcotization of properties,'' trusting the decoder to fill the gaps.
-This is not a defect but a \emph{design feature}: expressive systems are asymmetric by construction.
+\citet{eco1979lector} provides the semiotic complement: the text is a \emph{meccanismo pigro} (lazy mechanism) that ``lives on the surplus of meaning introduced by the addressee.''
+The generator deliberately omits information through the \emph{narcotization} of properties, trusting the decoder to fill the gaps.
+This is not a flaw but a \emph{design feature}: expressive systems are asymmetric by construction.

 \textbf{Running example.} The speaker of \emph{``I saw the man with the telescope''} knows the full pragmatic context: they were at an observatory, using a telescope to observe someone.
 This contextual information (\(H(X \mid X) = 0\)) disambiguates the PP-attachment completely.
 But the listener receives only the seven-word string --- the linearized surface.
 The hierarchical structure (which PP attaches where) has been flattened into a sequence, and the pragmatic context that would disambiguate it has been lost in the channel.
 The listener must reconstruct it by abduction: ``given this string, what is the most probable intended structure?''